 Qualifying For FHA Loans With Outstanding Tax Liens

 FHA loans are the only loan program that allows borrowers to qualify with tax liens.
 Fannie Mae and Freddie Mac allow borrowers to qualify for a conventional loan with a written payment agreement but not with a tax lien.
 Borrowers can qualify for FHA Home Loans with outstanding tax liens.
 The same guidelines apply to tax liens as do judgments.
 Borrowers do not have to pay the whole tax lien in full.
 They need to set up a written payment agreement with the IRS and make three timely payments.
 Borrowers cannot pay the three months upfront.
 The three months need to be seasoned for 90 days in order for borrowers to qualify.

 Solutions In Qualifying For FHA Loan With Judgment

-Borrowers with outstanding judgments on the credit report and need qualifying for VA, Conventional, USDA, or FHA Loan With Judgment, contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Homeowners who are doing an FHA cash-out refinance with a judgment can pay the judgment at closing from their proceeds of the cash-out refinance.
+The judgment can be paid prior to closing or at the closing of the mortgage loan at the title company.
+Borrowers with outstanding judgments on credit reports need to qualify for home loans.
+Borrowers can qualify for VA, Conventional, USDA, or FHA loans with outstanding judgments, contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
 Or email us at email@example.com.
-I am available 7 days a week, evenings, weekends, and holidays to take your phone call or emails and answer any questions you may have.
+I am available 7 days a week, on evenings, weekends, and holidays to take your phone call or emails and answer any questions you may have.